Lisly25/Philosophers/README.md

 - after waking up, a philosopher will start thinking and waits for a chance to eat again
 - the philosphers can't talk to each other

 **II.
+How to install***

+1. Clone this repository
+2. Navigate inside the reository, then inside the directory "philo"
+3. Run the command "make"

+An executable called "philo" will be created.

+**III.
 THE PROGRAM**

-Instead, the program takes four arguments, plus an optional one:
+The program takes four arguments, plus an optional one:

+./philo "number_of_philosophers" "time_to_die" "time_to_eat" "time_to_sleep" "eat_count"

 1. The number of philosophers
 2. The time_to_die in milliseconds: if a philosopher did not start eating at least this many miliseconds since it has last started eating (or the start of the simulation), it will die